 - 5.4.2 Students who are living in supported housing, under the care of a Local Authority or a Health and Social Care Trust. - 5.4.3 Students who are irreconcilably estranged from their parents or parents have passed away. - 5.5 The HE Connect Bursary is available for application by students who have completed a full-time Level 3 or above course or Apprenticeship at SGS within the last two academic years.
 These students may be entitled to a one-off £500 bursary for an SGS degree or HNC/D course.
-This payment will be made in three instalments during the first academic year of study. - 5.6 HE DSA Award is awarded to all students who are applying for a Dyslexia/SpLD Assessment.
+This payment will be made in three instalments during the first academic year of study. - 5.6 HE DSA Award is awarded to all students who are in receipt of a current and valid DSA Assessment.
 The cost of an online report is currently £350 to which the students are expected to contribute £75 towards the cost and the College pays the additional amount.

-Those in financial difficulty can apply to the Financial Assistance Fund to cover their contribution of £75 towards the assessment, this will not affect the students applying to the Financial Assistance Fund again at a later date.

-- 5.7 The HE Low Income Bursary is a £500 payment made in three instalments during each year of academic study.
+Those in financial difficulty can apply to the Financial Assistance Fund to cover this payment, this will not affect the students applying to the Financial Assistance Fund again at a later date. - 5.7 The HE Low Income Bursary is a £500 payment made in three instalments during each year of academic study.
 Available for application by students who are entitled to funding for fees and living costs from Student Loans, benefits and from a household with a total income of £25,000 or less. - 5.8 The HE 24+ Bursary is available for application by students who are aged 24+ at enrolment and re-entering education.
-This bursary constitutes a payment of £500, paid in three instalments during each year of academic study. - 5.9 The HE REACH (Racial Equality and Cultural Heritage) Bursary is a £500 payment, made in three instalments during each year of academic study.
-This bursary is available to our students who can supply evidence the following: - 5.9.1 Entitled to funding for fees and living costs from Student Loan, benefits and from a household with a total income of £25,000 or less. - 5.9.2 Students from deprived areas (defined by the Office for Students as the most deprived local areas using indices of multiple deprivation measures - quintiles 1 and 2) and students from low participation neighbourhoods (defined by the Office for Students using a statistical measure called POLAR (participation of local areas) which measures the number of young people accessing higher education - quintiles 1 and 2).
+This bursary constitutes a payment of £500, paid in three instalments during each year of academic study. - 5.9 The HE Reach Bursary is a £500 payment, made in three instalments during each year of academic study.
+This bursary is available to our students who can supply evidence the following: - 5.9.1 Entitled to funding for fees and living costs from Student Loan, benefits and from a household with a total income of £25,000 or less.

+Students from deprived areas (defined by the Office for Students as the most deprived local areas using indices of multiple deprivation measures - quintiles 1 and 2) and students from low participation neighbourhoods (defined by the Office for Students using a statistical measure called POLAR (participation of local areas) which measures the number of young people accessing higher education - quintiles 1 and 2).